 Trollers also do well at Hagg, and this approach at times will out-perform still-fishing, especially from June through September when many of the fish are tougher to reach from shore.

 In the early spring, trollers also catch big brooders by trolling a lure such as Acme Tackle’s Kastmaster or Worden’s Rooster Tail and Mack’s Wedding Ring spinners.
-You can troll these lures by themselves, but many anglers pull them on 36 inches of leader behind a set of Ford Fender flashers.
+You can troll these lures by themselves when the fish are near the surface but many anglers pull them on 36 inches of leader behind a set of Ford Fender flashers.
 Try a piece of nightcrawler or a couple kernels of white shoepeg corn on the hook.

-Early in the season, troll lures near the top, with little or no weight.
+Early in the season or well into fall, troll lures near the top, with little or no weight.

 Trolling in a counter-clockwise pattern often is most effective, she added.